 The charm of letterpress extends beyond its visual appeal; the deep impressions left by the press create a three-dimensional effect that engages the sense of touch.
 This technique has seen a resurgence in the digital age, with artisans combining traditional methods with modern design software to create unique, handcrafted prints that stand out in a sea of mass-produced materials.

-• Best used for: Custom apparel, promotional items, home decor.
+- Best used for: Custom apparel, promotional items, short-run decorated goods.

 12. Inkjet Printing